 The Status of Australian Fish Stocks Reports provide the most comprehensive information on national status of sharks.
 The first report was published in 2012 (Flood et al. 2013) and reported status for around 70 per cent of total catch and 80 per cent of total value of wild capture fisheries in Australia in 2009–10.
 The second report covered around 85 per cent of total catch and 90 per cent of total value of wild capture fisheries in Australia in 2012–13 (Finn et al. 2015).
 The third and most recent edition of the report covered around 90 per cent of total catch and 90 per cent of total value of wild capture fisheries in Australia in 2015 (Stewardson et al. 2016).

 The third edition reports on the status of 10 shark stocks across five species.
-Status for these stocks is provided in .
+Status for these stocks is provided in Table 7.
 Definitions for status are provided in Appendix.
 When published, Simpfendorfer et al. (forthcoming) is expected to provide a comprehensive assessment of the status of all sharks (excluding rays) in Australia using a similar approach.